Kalle Björklund (footballer, born 1999): Hammarby IF

+IFK Stocksund

+In early 2023, he signed with IFK Stocksund in Ettan.

 International career

 Björklund was called up to the Sweden under-19 national team in March 2018, and featured in two qualification games to the 2018 UEFA European Under-19 Championship against Romania and Serbia.

 Personal life

 Björklund also holds a Spanish citizenship.
 He is the son of former Swedish international footballer Joachim Björklund, and the grandson of football coach Karl-Gunnar Björklund.